 Virtual fence pilot program

-Council has worked with local community environmental group, The Coastwatchers Association, and local wildlife rescue group, WIRES, to develop a virtual fence pilot program in Long Beach.
+Council worked with local community environmental group, The Coastwatchers Association, and local wildlife rescue group, WIRES, to develop a virtual fence pilot program in Long Beach and Mogo.

 A virtual fence is an active electronic protection system that alerts animals when a vehicle approaches, before they cross a road.
 The system is most effective between dusk and dawn.